reviewboard/rb-gateway/README.md

 Testing
 -------

-Run `go test ./...` to run tests for rb-gateway and all sub-packages.
+Run `make test` to run tests for rb-gateway and all sub-packages.

+Run `make integration-tests` to run integration tests, which require more infrastructure than just `go test ./...` can provide.

 License